IICuttingEdgeII/NoughtsAndCrosses/README.md

 # NoughtsAndCrosses
-Crappy Python Noughts and Crosses game with AI using minimax algorithm.
+Python Noughts and Crosses game w/ AI using minimax
-No alpha-beta pruning just yet.